-Our new look raffle is opening soon!
+Our new look raffle is in full swing!
 Don’t worry, if you are a subscriber to the raffle, you will receive a letter with your numbers very soon.

 WA PCYC runs three fundraising raffles per year, selling ‘lucky numbers’ via telephone.
 First prize is $20,000, second prize is $3,000 and there are also three third prizes of $1,000.

-Please visit this page again soon for the chance to share in over $26,000 worth of CASH prizes and contribute to the delivery of programs and recreational activities to youth at risk and the Western Australian community.
+Call 1300 265 162 now for your chance to share in over $26,000 worth of CASH prizes and contribute to the delivery of programs and recreational activities to youth at risk and the Western Australian community.

-The date of draw for Raffle Number 24 is Friday 16 November 2018 at 3pm.
+The date of the draw for Raffle Number 24 is Friday 16 November 2018 at 3pm.

 Some things to know about Raffle 24:

-The close date to get your tickets is midnight Thursday 15 November 2018.
+The close date to get your lucky numbers is midnight Thursday 15 November 2018.

 Our raffles are conducted under a permit from the Department of Racing, Gaming and Liquor